 - kettle, stainless steel or ceramic (what you'll boil your water in)

 - teapot or mug with a lid (what you'll steep your tea in, which is not your kettle)

 - 1 teaspoon (about 2 grams) dried valerian root

 - infusion device (like a tea ball, heat seal tea bag, piece of cheesecloth and string, or steep loose and use a strainer after brewing)

 - 8 ounces of filtered water and hot water from the tap

 - Fill the tea pot or mug you'll be steeping in with hot tap water to warm the container.

 - Fill your infusion device with the valerian root.
-If steeping without a device (called "loose-leaf"), wait until step 4 to add your valerian root.
+If steeping without a device (called "loose-leaf"), wait until Step 4 to add your valerian root.

 - Empty your tea pot or mug of the tap water and add the valerian root to this container.
-Pour water from the kettle over the valerian root, and cover.
+Pour water from the kettle over the valerian root and cover.
 This helps to fully release the medicinal components of the root into your cup of tea.

 - Steep (let sit) for about 10–15 minutes.
 The steep time is long because you are preparing a tough root, not a more tender leaf, flower, or stem.

 - Uncover and remove your infusion device from your tea pot or mug.
-If you steeped loose-leaf, pour the steeped tea through a strainer into a 2nd mug.
+If you steeped loose-leaf, pour the steeped tea through a strainer into a second mug.